Flybe (2022–2023): Destinations

 As of May 2022, Flybe sold tickets on 22 routes to 16 destinations.
 All flights were cancelled and not to be rescheduled as of 28 January 2023.

 Fleet

 Before entering administration, the Flybe fleet consisted of the following aircraft.
-Flybe was expected to expand to a total of 32 aircraft.
+Flybe expected to expand to a total of 32 aircraft.
 Nordic Aviation Capital expected to lease 12 aircraft to Flybe, and Aergo Capital was to supply a further five.